 We are so fortunate to live in an age where we can see the functioning of a living brain in real-time.
 MRI scanners and EEG monitors are transforming our scientific understanding of the brain and how the mind affects our health and wellbeing.

-Recently I was able to see an EEG monitor in action whilst attending a professional development course at Clifton Practice Hypnotherapy Training (CPHT) in Bristol, where I trained.
+Recently I was able to see an EEG monitor in action whilst attending a professional development workshop at Clifton Practice Hypnotherapy Training (CPHT) in Bristol, where I trained.
 The practice has purchased an EEG to help students and therapists alike better understand what happens to our clients’ brains during a hypnotic trance.

 An EEG (Electroencephalograph) is a non-invasive way of measuring and recording brain activity close to the brain’s surface.
 It can detect changes in the brain very quickly (microsecond changes).
 Brain waves are measured and the ones we are most interested in are: